Thread Veins & Rosacea

-Some clients do not notice any change to their skin after treatment.
-Whereas, others observe quite red skin and this can fade anything from 1 to 24 hours post procedure.
-The persons intensity of redness of the skin is variable.
+Some clients do not notice any change in their skin after the treatment.
+Whereas, others observe quite red skin and can fade anything from 1 to 24 hours post-procedure.
+The individuals’ intensity of redness of the skin is variable.
 Please read our aftercare advice.
-Sometimes the lesion may reduce/disappear immediately or it may take up to 4 weeks post treatment.
+Sometimes the lesion may reduce/disappear immediately or it may take up to 4 weeks post-treatment.

 What Do I Do Now?

-Please read through this article and call us to arrange a free consultation (30 minutes).
-A consultation is essential to select optimal settings for treatment and medical suitability.
+Please read through this article and call us to arrange a consultation (30 minutes).
+A face-to-face consultation will then be carried out which includes a patch test and is essential to select optimal settings for treatment and medical suitability.

 If you have any questions or queries, please don’t hesitate to contact us.